A list of 90+ medieval names from noble courts, knightly orders, common folk, Celtic regions, and Viking settlements.

 Baldwin

-Multiple Crusader kings bore this name, including Baldwin I of Jerusalem who established the first Crusader state.
-It derives from Old German elements meaning "bold friend" and signified martial leadership.
+Multiple Crusader kings bore this name, including Baldwin I of Jerusalem, who established the first Crusader state.
+It comes from Old German elements meaning "bold friend" and suits a military leader.

 Alienor

 The original Occitan form of Eleanor, this name was common among Provençal nobility and spread across Europe through dynastic marriages.
-It evokes the refined courts of southern France where chivalric ideals flourished.
+It fits characters tied to the courts of southern France.

 Reginald